2015-2016 Club Guide

-- Notify Student Affairs of intent to purchase items, with vendor information and cost estimate prior to the purchase.
+- Notify Student Life of intent to purchase items, with vendor information and cost estimate prior to the purchase.

 - If approved, purchase the items.

-- Complete a Direct Pay Form, signed by the Club Advisor, and submit the completed form and supporting documentation to Student Affairs, and attach supporting documentation:
+- Complete a Direct Pay Form, signed by the Club Advisor, and submit the completed form and supporting documentation to Student Life, and attach supporting documentation: